 Veterans who have completed at least one full year of military service may be eligible to receive two hours of physical education activity credit.
 A DD214 must be presented to verify awarding of credit.
-To determine eligibility, contact the Associate Director of Admissions.
+To determine eligibility, contact the Dean of Student Access and Success or designee.